-Sarah LaPrade and her husband, Arthur LaPrade, signed a post nuptial agreement dividing their personal property and awarding spousal maintenance to Sarah in the event the parties were to ever divorce.
+Sarah LaPrade and her husband, Arthur LaPrade, signed a post nuptial agreement dividing their personal property and awarding spousal maintenance to Sarah in the event the parties were ever to divorce.

 After Arthur’s remarriage, he and Sarah submitted two additional modifications to their prior agreements, which were both adopted as orders of the court.
-Arthur subsequently passed away and the administrator of his estate argued the trial court lacked the authority to order any modifications to the divorce decree because the parties failed to reopen the divorce decree to change its provisions, as opposed to modifying the original provisions in the divorce decree by subsequent orders as was done in the case.
+Arthur subsequently passed away, and the administrator of his estate argued the trial court lacked the authority to order any modifications to the divorce decree because the parties failed to reopen the divorce decree to change its provisions, as opposed to modifying the original provisions in the divorce decree by subsequent orders as was done in the case.

 Merger or Incorporation of a Settlement Agreement | The Ruling

-The Arizona Supreme Court determined the issue of whether the agreements reached by the parties after their divorce decree was issued and the orders purporting to modify the divorce decree based upon those subsequent agreements were enforceable hinged on whether the agreements merged into the post decree orders or were simply incorporated by reference.
+The Arizona Supreme Court determined the issue of whether the agreements reached by the parties after their divorce decree was issued and the orders purporting to modify the divorce decree based upon those subsequent agreements were enforceable hinged on whether the agreements merged into the post decree orders or were merely incorporated by reference.

 The Arizona Supreme Court held that agreements that are merged into orders are not enforceable as separate independent contracts and the court’s orders enforcing some provisions of those agreements may have been deemed unenforceable.